batfish/pybatfish/docs/source/formats.md

 ## Supplemental data format

-You can provide additional data to Batfish to enhance the model of your network or model parts of the network whose configuration is not available.
+You can provide additional data to Batfish to enhance the model of your network and to model parts of the network whose configuration is not available.

 ### Modeling hosts

-The host files enable you to model end hosts in the network by providing information about their names, a pointer to their iptables configuration file, and their interfaces.
+You can model end hosts in the network by adding host files with information about their names, a pointer to their iptables configuration file, and their interfaces.
 An example host file is:

 ```json
 {